Japan coalition partner cautious on Abe's security agenda

 In August, Abe put career diplomat and international law specialist Ichiro Komatsu in charge of the Cabinet Legislation Bureau, a constitutional watchdog, in a move widely seen as paving the way to lifting the ban by changing the interpretation of the constitution.

-But opinion polls show those opposed to letting Japan exercise the right of collective self-defense outnumber those in favor.
+But opinion polls show those opposed to letting Japan exercise the right of collective self-defence outnumber those in favour.

 (Reporting by Kiyoshi Takenaka; Editing by Clarence Fernandez)